 #3 Underestimating the travel time

-This is definitely the biggest mistake I made and that changed 12 days which should have been awesome experiences + relaxation to only awesome experiences ;-) It was still fine, but we planned to hike around Landmannalaugar and to visit so many more places.
+This is definitely the biggest mistake I made and that changed 12 days that should have been awesome experiences + relaxation to only awesome experiences ;-) It was still fine, but we planned to hike around Landmannalaugar and visit so many more places.
 Driving in Iceland just isn’t the same as you would do on a motorway in Germany without any speed limits.
-The Ring Road is pretty easy to drive and yet it takes a lot of time, because many places you may want to visit are far away from each other and that’s the part when visiting Iceland and enjoying nature becomes to sitting in your car and driving for the longest time of your day.
-Just keep in mind, that especially dirt tracks will make you extremely slow and 30 km distance may become a very long tour you won’t accomplish until it’s getting dark.
+The Ring Road is pretty easy to drive and yet it takes a lot of time because many places you may want to visit are far away from each other and that’s the part when visiting Iceland and enjoying nature becomes to sitting in your car and driving for the longest time of your day.
+Just keep in mind, that especially dirt tracks will make you extremely slow and a 30 km distance may become a very long tour you won’t accomplish until it’s getting dark.

 This is also very important for your photography when you want to be at a specific place around sunrise or sunset.
-Another popular mistake during winter time is to start traveling when the sun rises, but then it’s usually already too late, because it will settle again in a few hours and you still will have to drive to the place you wanted to visit.
+Another popular mistake during wintertime is to start traveling when the sun rises, but then it’s usually already too late because it will settle again in a few hours and you still will have to drive to the place you wanted to visit.

 Aldeyjarfoss waterfall is not that hard to reach during seasons without snow, but you still need some time to get there and it's extremely important to be on the right side of the river (travel details are described in the spot), otherwise you might not get the perspective you wanted to photograph.

 #4 Visiting the most touristic places during daytime